-Clearly, God offers us NO protection if He refuses to spare even the most innocent from the most evil.
-Does it stand to reason that God would want to save guilty sinners in the next life, when He won’t lift a finger to save the most innocent in this one?
+Clearly, God offers us NO protection if he refuses to spare even the most innocent from the most evil.
+Does it stand to reason that God would want to save guilty sinners in the next life, when he won’t even save the most innocent in this one?

 The Bible tells us we can identify a tree by its fruit (Luke 6:44).
 If God allows such atrocities against children, isn’t this evidence of bad fruit?

-5. “If God stopped people from harming children, this would restrict our free will, and it might even demonstrate the existence of a God.”
+5. “If God stopped people from harming children, this would restrict our free will, and it might even prove the existence of a God.”

-Most of the harm that befalls children comes from disease and environmental factors, not from malicious human intent.
-Man did not design harmful viruses, bacteria and natural disasters.
+Most of the harm that befalls children comes from disease and environmental factors, not from malicious humans.
+Man did not design harmful viruses, bacteria, and natural disasters.
 Would it really destroy our faith or free will if we lived in a world without these things?
-Wouldn’t we still be able to lie, cheat, steal, assault, kill, destroy, and reject God?
+Wouldn’t we still be free to lie, cheat, steal, assault, kill, destroy, and reject God without these things?

 Why would an intelligent, loving God design a world that naturally prevents us from doing things that don’t matter, and then not protect the things that do?
-Should we infer from this that God is more concerned about our going under water than protecting children?
-Or should we infer that the world was not designed by an intelligent moral agent?
+Is God more concerned about our going underwater than he is about protecting children?

-If God put them here to make a choice, what good does it do to take them out before they’ve made it?
-Also, why not take out every person before they turn against Him?
+If God put them here to make a choice, what good does it do to take them out before they make it?
+Why not take out every person before they turn against him?

 7. “God is able to bring a greater good out of tragedy.”